-Here’s how new and existing Club Lloyds customers can get it.
+Here’s how new and existing Lloyds customers can get it.

 How much can you get for switching to Lloyds?

 The payment will be made within three working days of the switch completion.
-The fastest this can happen is seven working days, so you’re looking at 10 days at the earliest, though you’ll be able to set your own date.
+The fastest this can happen is seven working days, so you’re looking at 10 to 13 days at the earliest, though you’ll be able to set your own later date if you wish.

 What are the requirements for the Lloyds switching offer?

-Unlike many other switching offers you don’t need any Direct Debits or a minimum balance.
+Unlike many other switching offers you don’t need any Direct Debits or a minimum balance to get the cash.
 So you can just switch over any old account you have at a different bank.

 How existing Lloyds customers can get the bonus